Best Dry Sauna Temperature and Humidity for Comfort and Health

 About Relative Humidity

 People often confuse relative humidity with absolute humidity in saunas.
-Since we are measuring relative humidity, the sauna may not feel (or be, in absolute terms) any less humid as temperature rises, even though relative humidity drops.
+Since we are measuring relative humidity, the sauna may not feel (or be, in absolute terms) any less humid as the temperature rises, even though relative humidity drops.

 Getting it Right With Electric Stoves